Commercial efficiency

 It's less engaging.
 They protect themselves.

-So ask your questions differently to get "no's" that mean "yes's".
+So ask your questions differently to get "no's" to mean "yes's".

-"Today, I understand that you do not have a solution for managing the progress of your salespeople.
+"Today, I understand that you don't have a solution for managing your sales reps' progress.

-or is it a topic that is not a priority for you?”
+or is this not a priority for you?? "

-By phrasing the question differently, you make "no" a positive action.
+By phrasing the question differently, you turn "no" into a positive action.

-Obviously you haven't convinced your prospect yet, but you are paving the way for them to say "yes" later.
+Clearly, you haven't convinced your prospect yet, but you're paving the way for him to say "yes" later.

 A "no" is not necessarily negative.

-Of the 160,000 conversations we analysed, the most trained salespeople receive as many as the least trained.
+Of the 160,000 conversations we analyzed, the most qualified salespeople received as much as the least trained.

-Gain the trust of your interlocutors with the "no".
+Win the trust of your interlocutors with "no".

-Most prospects are suspicious of salespeople.
-You have to gain their trust.
+Most prospects distrust salespeople.
+You have to earn their trust.

-"The best salespeople are the ones who convince you without giving the impression that they are trying to convince you.
-They make you forget that they are salespeople"
+"The best salespeople are those who convince you without giving the impression that they're trying to convince you.
+They make you forget they're salespeople."

-The more confidence they have, the more they can listen to what you have to say and accept a next step.
+The more they trust you, the more they can listen to what you have to say and take the next step.

-To gain the trust of your prospects.
+To earn your prospects' trust.
 Stop having an answer for everything.
 Stop saying yes to everything.

-Address the weak points of your product yourself.
+Solve your product's weak points yourself.
 Don't be afraid to say "no".

-"Yes of course, we are planning to release this feature, it should arrive within a few months of your signature".
+"Yes, of course, we plan to release this feature, it should arrive within a few months of your signature".

-"No, we don't have that functionality and to be quite honest, we don't have any plans to do that in the short term.
+"No, we don't have that functionality and, to be honest, we have no plans to do so in the short term.

-Challenge: What do you say if your prospect asks you "is your product of good quality?"
+Challenge: What do you say if your prospect asks, "Is your product of good quality?"

-I look forward to your reply by email: paul.berloty@modjo.ai
+I look forward to receiving your reply by e-mail: paul.berloty@modjo.ai

 Rephrase their answers